If you want to add a third-party tool to your Qlik Sense installation, you need to export the certificates.

 You can export certificates for more than one computer.
 Click Add machine name to add a new box.
 You cannot add the same computer name more than once.
 Click to delete a box.

 Using a password is optional.
-If you choose to use a password, the same password applies to exported client and server certificates.Note: The root certificate is exported without a private key due to security reasons.
+If you choose to use a password, the same password applies to exported client and server certificates.Information note The root certificate is exported without a private key due to security reasons.

 - Type a password in the Certificate password box.